Ruthhl3ss/Intune-Goodies/macOS/macOS Security Baselines/Level 1/Settings Catalog/Baseline Security Configurations/readme.md

 This profile combines **CIS recommendations**, **best practices**, and **lessons learned** to enhance the security and privacy of macOS devices.
 It restricts various features and configurations that could introduce security risks, ensuring a more controlled and compliant environment.

+⚠️ **HIGH IMPACT ON PSSO**: When the **Allow Password Auto Fill** is set to `False`, it will break Platform SSO!
+So if you need PSSO, make sure you set this value to true, or leave it unconfigured.

 ## Key Features
 This profile disables the following features:
 - **Installation of Configuration Profiles through the User Interface**: Prevents unauthorized or unmonitored configuration changes.